A1K28/name-to-gender-classifier/README.md

 ## The Dataset (not public)
 All Georgian names (with count >= 5) are taken and used for training the model.
 In total ~14k names are used with approximately 45:55-F:M distribution.
-The dataset was legally acquired from gov.ge; I am not making it public to not get in any trouble.
+The dataset was legally acquired from the Georgian government.
+I am not making it public to not get in any trouble.

 ## The Training
 We use a 2-stacked LSTM model with MAXLEN LSTM cells per stack.
 Each cell accepts a vector of length VOCABLEN.